shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 * Tape measure or ruler

 Make sure to order the black board of the right size, or alternatively, you will have to trim it in-house, to fit the dimensions of the setup.
-We combined two black hardboards together ([TB4](https://www.thorlabs.de/thorproduct.cfm?partnumber=TB4) + [TB5](https://www.thorlabs.de/thorproduct.cfm?partnumber=TB5)) to provide more hardness, thickness and to eliminate the passage of light through the corners or edges.
-The foam core of the board provides enhanced acoustic absorption and preserves the enclosure temperature.
+We combined two black hardboards together ([TB4](https://www.thorlabs.de/thorproduct.cfm?partnumber=TB4) + [TB5](https://www.thorlabs.de/thorproduct.cfm?partnumber=TB5)) to make it extra robust (~5 mm thick).
 The final size of the panels:

 * Vertical panels that form the walls of the enclosure: 710 mm x 510 mm (L x W)